guiliberali/bandits_meet_HMM/README.md

 **Step 2.** In case it is necessary, run the files from '3.
 Simulation files' required for the respective figure or table.

-So for Table 7 of study 2, we would have to change our working directory to '3.
+To give an example: for Table 7 of study 2, we would have to change our working directory to '3.
 Simulation code' and then run:

 * Simulation Results for One Morphing Opportunity.R
 * Simulation Results for Two Morphing Opportunities.R
 * Simulation Results for Random Morphing.R

 After these files have been run, there will be several variables/objects/parameters defined in the environment.
 These can be used to create the respective table.

+**Note** the HMM estimates for study 1 can only be replicated with a working stan and C++ distribution on your computer.

 **Step 3.** Run the files from '4.
 Figures & Tables' for the respective figure or table, using the generated objects.
 Do not forget to change the working directory back to '4.
 Figures & Tables'.